NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 Starting the chat (Press Ctrl + C to quit) ...

 > hi
-Hello there!
-I am the InfoBot, here to provide you with information about the Employment Situation data published by the US Bureau of Labor Statistics.
-How can I assist you today?
+Hello!
+I am the ABC Bot.
+I am here to answer any questions you may have about the ABC Company and its policies.
+How can I assist you?

-> What was the unemployment rate in March 2023?
+> How many vacation days do I get?
-I apologize, but I am not able to provide information for a future date.
-The most recent data available is for March 2021, in which the unemployment rate was 6.0%.
-Is there any other information I can provide for you?
+According to the employee handbook, full-time employees at ABC Company receive 15 vacation days per year.
+Is there anything else I can assist you with?

 > you are stupid
-I am not able to answer the question.
+I'm sorry, I can't respond to that.
 ```

 Feel free to experiment with various inputs that should or should not trigger the jailbreak detection.

 ## More on Input Rails

 Input rails also have the ability to alter the message from the user.
 By changing the value for the `$user_message` variable, the subsequent input rails and dialog rails will work with the updated value.
 This can be useful, for example, to mask sensitive information.
-For an example of this behavior, checkout the [Sensitive Data Detection rails](../../user_guides/guardrails-library.md#sensitive-data-detection).
+For an example of this behavior, checkout the [Sensitive Data Detection rails](../../user_guides/guardrails-library.md#presidio-based-sensitive-data-detection).

 ## Next